Charles Tillon: Later political career

 Tillon remained a Communist leader after the Liberation of France and played an important role in politics as mayor, deputy and then minister.
 In 1944, Tillon was made temporary head of the municipality of Aubervilliers.
 He became mayor after the municipal elections of April–May 1945 and was reelected in 1947.

 He was also named a member of the Provisional Consultative Assembly, resuming the seat he had won in 1936.
 Charles de Gaulle wanted a representative of the Communist Resistance in his cabinet.

 Tillon was Air Minister under de Gaulle from 10 September 1944 to 21 November 1945.

 In October 1945, he was elected a member of the Constituent Assembly for the 6th district of the Seine.

 He was Minister of Armaments from 21 November 1945 to 20 January 1946.
 Tillon remained Minister of Armaments under the governments of Félix Gouin and Georges Bidault from 23 January to 16 December 1946.

 In the government of Paul Ramadier, he was Minister of Reconstruction and Urbanism from 22 January 1947 to 4 May 1947.

 Tillon remained a loyal member of the central committee, political bureau and secretariat of the party.

 After the communist ministers were dismissed from Ramadier's government he and Laurent Casanova were made responsible for the PCF's military policy.

 Tillon was in charge of the "Fight for Peace" section.
-In 1947, Tillon lost his wife, Colette with whom he had two son, Claude (1928) and Jacques (1942).
+In 1947, Tillon lost his wife, Colette with whom he had two sons, Claude (1928) and Jacques (1942).

 In 1951, he married Raymonde Barbé with whom he had two children, Itea (1950) and Nadia (1952).
 Tillon was reelected to the Assembly in 1951.

 Last years

 At a meeting of the party secretariat on 26 May 1952, André Marty was accused of opposition to the party line.
-On 1 September 1952, Marty was accused of fractional activity, and Tillon was said to represent the other half of the fraction.
+On 1 September 1952, Marty was accused of factional activity, and Tillon was said to represent the other half of the faction.

 On 7 December 1952, the Central Committee threw Marty out of the party and deprived Tillon of all responsibilities.
 The purge seems to have been associated with Stalin's purge of "nationalists" in the Eastern European Soviet satellites.
 Tillon was accused of supporting them, a charge he denied.
 He retained his party membership.

 In June 1970, Tillon coauthored a paper titled "It is no longer possible to remain silent" with Roger Garaudy, Maurice Kriegel-Valrimont and Jean Pronteau.
 The paper condemned the party's policy during the upheavals in Czechoslovakia and France in 1968, the "normalization" in Czechoslovakia in January 1970 and the suppression of the extreme left.
 Tillon was thrown out of the PCF.

 Later, he concentrated on writing his memoirs, published as On chantait rouge ("We Sang Red") in 1977.
 Tillon was made a Commander of the Legion of Honour.
 He died in 1993 in Marseille at age 95.